NaoDevils/CodeRelease/README.md

-Nao Devils Code Release 2016
+Nao Devils Code Release 2017
 =================

-This is the 2016 Nao Devils Code Release based on the [B-Human code release](https://github.com/bhuman/BHumanCodeRelease) 2015.
+This is the 2017 Nao Devils Code Release based on the [B-Human code release 2015](https://github.com/bhuman/BHumanCodeRelease/tree/coderelease2015).

+The code release from 2016 is tagged with [CodeRelease2016](https://github.com/NaoDevils/CodeRelease/tree/CodeRelease2016).

 Getting started
 ---------------

 Please refer to the original B-Human Code Release pdf for additional information.
-The pdf is included in this repository (`BHumanCodeRelease2015.pdf`).

 ### Building

-Make sure to download the NAOqi C++ SDK from [Aldebaran/Softbank](https://community.ald.softbankrobotics.com/) (account required!).
+Make sure to download the NAOqi C++ SDK for Linux from [Aldebaran/Softbank](https://community.ald.softbankrobotics.com/) (account required!).
 There is a script available, that extracts and copies the various header files to their required directories (`Install/installAlcommon`).
 The project uses a custom build tool called [mare](https://github.com/craflin/mare), all marefiles are in the directory `Make/Common`.

 Available build targets:
 - Nao